-Now that you have a better understanding of all of the problems you are going to have to face if you want to use a wood or gas fireplace, it is a good idea to take a look of this list of all of the reasons that electric fireplaces are right for you:
+Now that you have a better understanding of all of the problems you are going to face if you want to use a wood burning or gas burning fireplace, it is a good idea to take a look at this list of all of the reasons that electric fireplaces are right for you:

-- With the lack of anything actually burning inside of the device, that also means you are completely free from any kind of harmful emissions that would cause you severe health issues like the emissions produced from gas and wood fireplaces.
+- No Emissions – Since nothing is actually burning inside unit, you are completely free from any harmful emissions that would cause you severe health issues like the emissions produced from gas and wood fireplaces.

-- Another benefit of nothing actually burning is that you don’t have to put up with smoky odors common with wood fireplaces and you certainly don’t have to worry about smoke staining your walls and furniture.
+- Odor Free – No flame means no smoke.
+This means you don’t have to deal with smoky odors common with wood fireplaces and you certainly don’t have to worry about smoke staining your walls and furniture.

-- Easy Installing – Electric fireplaces are easy to install.
+- Easy Installation – Electric fireplaces are easy to install.
 In many cases, you only need to find the right place for your fireplace, set it down, and plug it into the wall.

-- Because of how easy electric fireplaces are to install and the fact that they don’t have any ventilation requirements, you are totally free to install your fireplace within any room of your home.
+- No Ventilation – Electric fireplaces don’t have any ventilation requirements; you are totally free to install your fireplace within any room of your home.
 You can even change the room you want your fireplace in at a later date as they are quite easy to move in many cases.

-- Electric fireplace heat efficiency is fantastic due to the infrared heating coil used in most electric fireplaces.
+- Heat Efficient – Electric fireplaces are heat efficient is fantastic due to the infrared heating coil used in most electric fireplaces.
 You also don’t have to worry about heat escaping through chimneys or ventilation pipes.

-- The flame effect of high-end electric fireplaces capture the ambiance of a real fireplace to the point that many people who come to visit you at your home may never realize it is an electric fireplace in the first place.
+- Flame Effect – High-end electric fireplaces capture the ambiance of a real fireplace with ultra-realistic flames to the point that many people who come to visit you at your home may never realize it is an electric fireplace in the first place.